MELAS syndrome: Transfer RNAs

 Other genes (MT-TH, MT-TL1, and MT-TV) encode mitochondrial specific transfer RNAs (tRNAs).

-Mutations in MT-TL1 cause more than 80 percent of all cases of MELAS.
-They impair the ability of mitochondria to make proteins, use oxygen, and produce energy.
+Mutations in the mitochondrial MT-TL1 gene cause more than 80 percent of all cases of MELAS.
+This gene encodes a tRNA specific to the amino acid Leucine.
+These mutations impair the ability of mitochondria to make proteins, use oxygen, and produce energy.
 Researchers have not determined how changes in mitochondrial DNA lead to the specific signs and symptoms of MELAS.
 They continue to investigate the effects of mitochondrial gene mutations in different tissues, particularly in the brain.

 Inheritance

 This condition is inherited in a mitochondrial pattern, which is also known as maternal inheritance and heteroplasmy.
 This pattern of inheritance applies to genes contained in mitochondrial DNA.
 Because egg cells, but not sperm cells, contribute mitochondria to the developing embryo, only females pass mitochondrial conditions to their children.
 Mitochondrial disorders can appear in every generation of a family and can affect both males and females, but fathers do not pass mitochondrial traits to their children.
 In most cases, people with MELAS inherit an altered mitochondrial gene from their mother.
 Less commonly, the disorder results from a new mutation in a mitochondrial gene and occurs in people with no family history of MELAS.

+Although first recognised and described in 1984 the condition occurred well before that date.
+Josiah Wedgwood gave detailed description of this illness in his youngest daughter, Mary Ann Wedgwood (1778–1786).
+Her illness may provide a link to the illnesses that afflicted her elder brother, Thomas Wedgwood, her eldest sister Susannah Darwin, and Susannah's second son, the famous naturalist, Charles Darwin.
+The illnesses that afflicted the Wedgwood-Darwin families have a well defined matrilineal inheritance pattern.